Is It Okay to Have Multiple Job Interviews

 Having multiple interviews gives you information you wouldn’t otherwise get.
 Each conversation reveals different cultures, expectations, and pathways for growth.
 It also reduces the pressure to accept the first decent offer and gives you leverage to negotiate meaningful terms—salary, hybrid schedule, relocation assistance, or professional development support.

 When you manage multiple interviews well, you gain negotiating power without burning bridges.
-If you prefer guided support, you can always book a free discovery call to map a strategy that preserves your options while projecting professional integrity.
+If you prefer guided support, you could book a discovery call to map a strategy that preserves your options while projecting professional integrity.

 Ethical and Professional Considerations

 You don’t need to announce your full calendar during early interviews.
-If asked directly—“Are you actively interviewing?”—answer truthfully but briefly: confirm you are exploring opportunities and emphasize your interest in the role you’re discussing.
+If asked directly—“Are you actively interviewing?”—you can answer truthfully but briefly: confirm you are exploring opportunities and emphasise your interest in the role you’re discussing.
 If you receive an offer, inform other employers you’re considering options and request reasonable time to decide.
 This transparency manages expectations and often accelerates decisions when timelines conflict.

 A Practical Framework: CLARITY for Managing Multiple Interviews